rancher/docs/content/k3s/latest/en/storage/_index.md

 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/longhorn.yaml
 ```

-Longhorn will be installed in the namespace `longhorn-system`
+Longhorn will be installed in the namespace `longhorn-system`.

 Before we create a PVC, we will create a storage class for longhorn with this yaml.